amccarthy1/typed-env/README.md

 ## What types are supported?

-Currently, strings, enums, integers, and dates are supported, although you can define your own custom type using the `Declaration<T>` type
+Currently, strings, enums, integers, booleans, and dates are supported, although you can define your own custom type using the `Declaration<T>` type

 ```ts